 Case Study: Buying a 1-Year Fixed Annuity

-Choosing the right term for your annuity often boils down to your circumstances.
-To illustrate how someone might decide to purchase a 1-year fixed annuity, let’s look at the following case study.
+Choosing the right term for your annuity often depends on your circumstances.
+The following case study illustrates how someone might decide to purchase a one-year fixed annuity.

 Anna